bdoolaeghe/cqrs-workshop/workshop7-pgq.md

 what would happen in the following scenario:
 * the publisher save an order, and commit in the `product_order` table.
 * the COMMIT triggers the call of `ProductMarginUpdater.onOrderSavedEvent()` method.
-* however, the event listener fails to consume the event (maybe because of a DB Connection lost, or an `OutOtMemoryError`) The order has been saved and commited in `product_order`, but the new total margin has not been saved in `product_margin` !
+* however, the event listener fails to consume the event (maybe because of a DB Connection lost, or an `OutOtMemoryError`).
+The order has been saved and commited in `product_order`, but the new total margin has not been saved in `product_margin` !
 Indeed, the event has not been successfully consumed, but now is lost...
 As a consequence, the Database is now inconsistant !

 ## A solution
-To keep consistency, a solution is to make "atomic" the data update in DB and event acknowledge.
+To keep consistency, a solution is to make "atomic" the state change in DB, and the event consumption.
-One way of doing that is to use DB transactions:
+One way of doing that is to use a DB transaction:
-* publisher side, save the `product_order` update and corresponding `OrderSavedEvent` event in a same DB transaction.
+* publisher side, we should persist the `product_order` update AND the corresponding `OrderSavedEvent` event in DB in a same DB transaction.
-* consumer side, save the `product_margin` update and  corresponding `OrderSavedEvent` event acknowledgement in a same DB transaction.
+* consumer side, we must save the `product_margin` update AND corresponding `OrderSavedEvent` event acknowledgement in a same DB transaction.
 That way, the event and `product_margin` "state" keeps consistent !

 ### Implementation